Medical Science - Master's Programme

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must also fill in and submit your personal Medical Science Profile Portfolio and your degree project when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also fill in and submit your personal Medical Science Profile Portfolio and your degree project when you apply to this programme.
+Make sure to download the Medical Science Profile Portfolio.

 Full programme/course tuition fee: SEK 280 000